erhardt/nation-news-survey/README.md

-nation-news-survey
+Nation News Survey
 ==================

-This is a web app for creating a dynamic set of surveys based on news stories from different nations.
+This is a Python (Flask) web app for creating a dynamic set of surveys based on news stories from different nations.

+CSS is based on Bootstrap CSS.